AndhikaWB/KdenlivePortable/README.md

 ### With Python

+Python is only needed if you want to use the speech recognition feature.
+You need a powerful PC to use it.
+The memory usage for the Whisper speech models can be seen [here](https://github.com/openai/whisper#available-models-and-languages).
+Currently, Kdenlive will only install the normal version of PyTorch, so you need to install CUDA separately to run it on the GPU.
+If you don't want to install CUDA, it's basically useless because the process will be very slow.

 Portable Python can be detected by editing the `PortablePythonDir` in `App\AppInfo\Launcher\KdenlivePortable.ini`.
 By default, this will point to `%PAL:CommonFilesDir%\Python`, which can be translated as `$EXEDIR\..\CommonFiles\Python`.
 This directory must contain `python.exe` directly in order to be recognized.
 You can download Portable Python from [WinPython](https://winpython.github.io/) (preferably the dot variant).

 Kdenlive will create a virtual environment when downloading the Python dependencies, this will be saved on `$EXEDIR\Data\Venv`.
 If the virtual environment suddenly can't be detected by Kdenlive (e.g. because you're running on a different PC), try changing the path in `$EXEDIR\Data\Venv\pyenv.cfg` file manually.